Get access to everything we publish when you sign up for Outside+.

-Keeping all parts of your body warm is crucial when committing to your outdoor running routine come winter.
+Keeping all parts of your body warm is super important when committing to your outdoor running routine come winter.
 From socks that will keep your feet dry to gloves that will guarantee circulation, everything needs the right protection.
-When it comes to your head, you need to make sure your ears are covered with a running ear warmer.
+When it comes to your head, you need to make sure your ears are covered with a running ear warmer; heading out with a running headband in the winter is both safe and smart.

-While you might choose a headband purely to help control your hair and to keep flyaways at bay, they can be a lifesaver out in the cold.
+In the summer, a headband purely helps control your hair and to keep flyaways at bay, but they can be a lifesaver out in the cold.
 Ben Rosario, head coach of the Hoka Naz Elite professional team, shared his expert advice on why keeping your ears covered is so important.
 “Just like your hands and feet, ears are an extremity, which means they are farther away from the heart and thus don’t receive blood flow as easily, making them susceptible to things like frostbite,” he says.
 It’s not just discomfort and pain: While it might sound extreme, spending too much time in the cold unprotected can lead to hearing loss.
 Coverage is crucial.

 When choosing a headband style, consider the fabric.
 Besides making sure the ear warmer is machine washable so you can clean your sweat off, look for knits that are moisture-wicking, or have technology to keep you warmer.
 Also, stay away from fabrics that will irritate or itch your forehead.
 Rosario advises on a thicker style for when you are heading out for a long run or one in an extra cold environment.
 A winter hat can also do the trick, but a winter headband can keep your body from overheating while you jog.
 Rosario’s preference is to cover your entire head in extreme cold, but your choice should really come down to comfort.